autocrossblog/autocrossblog_astro/src/content/post/2008-10-22-a-free-weekend-a-weekend-to-work.md

 description: As there's no specific blog post mentioned, I'll present a generic overview.
 "Explore our latest post packed with insights, tips and trending topics t...
 ---

+So this coming weekend will be the first free weekend I've had since the first weekend in September, and that was pretty much a weekend spent getting ready for the Solo Nationals.

+I hadn't had a free weekend before that since Mid June, needless to say the Datsun hasn't seen much love in a while.
+Well this weekend that changes.
+I'm going to try to get the motor back together, and see how far I can't get to putting it back in the car!